Brush Creek, California

 Brush Creek (formerly, Mountain Cottage and Mountain House) is an unincorporated community near Oroville in Butte County, California, United States.
-It lies at the east end of State Route 162, just beyond the Lake Oroville State Recreation Area.
-It lies at an elevation of 3,540 feet (1,079 m).
-A post office operated at Brush Creek from 1856 until 1916, having moved once in 1902.
+It lies at the eastern end of State Route 162, just beyond the Lake Oroville State Recreation Area, at an elevation of 3,540 feet (1,079 m).
+A post office operated at Brush Creek from 1856 until 1916, having moved once, in 1902.